graphme-app/website/src/pages/docs/connect.md

 This allows new users to get started quickly.
 This demo instance is not maintained by GraphMe, and might be subject to some limitations (such as rate limiting).

+## Grafana Renderer API

+GraphMe relies heavily the [image renderer plugin](https://grafana.com/docs/grafana/latest/setup-grafana/image-rendering/) to actually render graphs.
+This plugin must be installed in your Grafana instance in order for GraphMe to deliver graphs successfully.

 ## Network connectivity

 Your instance of Grafana should be publicly addressable in order for GraphMe to communicate with it.